 I want to portray the raw beauty of their age, their individuality, their physicality, their mystery, and the organic relationship they create with their environment, being in the lush landscapes of rural Ohio, or the textured backdrops of Beirut.
 I want to photograph them, the way I, a woman and a mother, see them: beautiful, alive.
 I want to create a personal narrative with them.
 The process is about collaboration and empowerment, and the photo session always evolves organically as the women become active participants in the image-making process.

-My work addresses the states of 'Becoming' – puberty, growing up, vulnerability, bodily fragility, body image, strength, imperfection, femininity – all in the context of the relationships to our specific physical environment and universal humanity.
-By making intimate portraits of women in the United States and in the Middle East ‐ and while still looking to reveal the individuality of each woman who poses before me, I focus on our essence, our physicality and the commonalities that make us human – ultimately highlighting how female subjectivity develops in parallel forms across cultural lines.
+My work addresses the states of 'Becoming' ‐ the beauty and the vulnerability of growing up ‐ in the context of the visceral relationships to our physical environment and universal humanity.
+By collaborating with women in the United States and in the Middle East ‐ and while still looking to reveal the individuality of each young woman ‐ I focus on our essence, our physicality and the commonalities that make us human, ultimately highlighting how female subjectivity develops in parallel forms across cultural lines.

 The images on this website are copyright © 2019 Rania Matar and may not be used, reproduced, copied, printed or altered in any way, without specific written permission from the photographer and payment of fee.
 All photographs are protected under United States and international copyright law.
 Any unauthorized use is a violation of copyright law and will be prosecuted and fined.